syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/troubleshooting.md

 <tr>
 <th style="font-size:14px">Solution
 </th>
 <td>To overcome this issue, we can use the x32 bit blink binaries.
 The x32 bit windows blink binaries are compatible with the x32 bit windows system environment.
-Please download the x32 bit blink binaries for windows [here](https://www.syncfusion.com/downloads/support/directtrac/general/ze/BLINKB~1124441598) and replace these binaries in the existing x64 bit blink binaries folder.
+Please download the x32 bit blink binaries for windows <a href="https://www.syncfusion.com/downloads/support/directtrac/general/ze/BLINKB~1124441598">here</a> and replace these binaries in the existing x64 bit blink binaries folder.
 </td>
 </tr>
 </table>